boolfalse/blog-articles/articles-about-laravel/laravel-setup-on-server.md

-## Quick Setup Laravel (PHP, MySQL, Node.js) on AWS EC2 server
+## Setup Laravel (PHP, MySQL, Node.js) on server with a bash script

-Amazon Elastic Compute Cloud (EC2) is one of the famous compute platform out there.
-In my years of experience, I've a lot of cases when I needed to deploy my Laravel app to the AWS.
-For that reason I've made some ready stuff to do that without repetitive problem-solving.
+Setting up the app on the server is the next important task.
+In my years of experience, I've a lot of cases when I needed to deploy my Laravel app to the server.
+It can be AWS EC2, DigitalOcean, Linode or any other platform.
+Every time I looked for the commands to install this or that software part, which took some time.
+For that reason, I've made some ready-made stuff to do that without doing repetitive problem-solving.

-In this article I will share a single bash script that will install not only a Laravel app on AWS EC2, but install and setup some other related technologies for you as well.
+In this article, I will share a single bash script that will deploy not only a Laravel app on the server, but install and setup some other related technologies for you as well.
+I have tested the script using on AWS EC2, but can use it elsewhere.

 If you want to check out the ready script now, here's the [⭐ GitHub Gist](https://gist.github.com/boolfalse/87969129638e77db031a40b49ddf7aea) for that.

 <img src="https://i.imgur.com/EjCWxvb.png" style="width: 100%;">

-_Setup Laravel with PHP, MySQL, Node.js and ElasticSearch on AWS EC2 Server (Ubuntu 22.04)_
+_Setup Laravel with PHP, MySQL, Node.js and ElasticSearch on a server (Ubuntu 22.04)_

 ### STEPS: